OUR MISSION STATEMENT

 - Accompanying classes on walks or trips

-If you are interested in helping in any of these areas, or have other ways in which you want to help, then please contact our volunteers co-ordinator Steve Ward, or your child’s Class Teacher, you will be welcomed with open arms!
+If you are interested in helping in any of these areas, or have other ways in which you want to help, then please contact our volunteers co-ordinator Claire Turner, or your child’s Class Teacher.

 At Guiseley Primary School we have always had a successful and well-run Parents Group.
 The Group plans several activities a year for all the family to take part in and enjoy and it also plays an important part in fund raising for the school.

 If parents would like to come along and get involved, or simply want to meet other parents for a chat and a cup of coffee, then they are more than welcome to join the group.
-Please contact the school office for more information.
+Please contact the school office for more information or visit the Parents' Group page here.

 Access to Information